 On the other hand, if you’re looking to secure a document with more security features that protect the document, it may be best to go with a digital signature.

-Need a digital or electronic signature?
+Need an electronic signature?
 Use jSign.
-Our e-signature solution offers both electronic signatures and digital signatures.
 With jSign, not only will you achieve protected, tamper-proof signatures, but you’ll also have access to a wide range of features.
 These include:

 - Real-time notifications: When a customer or client signs your document, you’ll get notified instantly via email.